-They met with students, apprentices and employers who are benefiting from apprenticeships during the COVID-19 pandemic, as well as finding out more about the College’s Careers Clinics that are helping adults who have been furloughed or made redundant to re-train in a new career.
+They met with students, apprentices and employers who are benefiting from apprenticeships during the COVID-19 pandemic, as well as finding out more about the College’s Careers Service that are helping adults who have been furloughed or made redundant to re-train in a new career.

 The visit also incorporated a tour of the College’s industry-focused facilities, ranging from Engineering and Catering, to Sport and Digital; followed by a Q&A session with employers, learners, apprentices and staff.